Turkestan: History

-Much earlier than the Gokturks or their Orkhon Inscriptions, other groups such as the Huns conquered the area after they conquered Kashgaria in the early 2nd century BC.
-With the dissolution of the Huns' Empire, Chinese rulers took over Eastern Central Asia, which was centuries later also called Turkestan.
-Arab forces captured it in the 8th century.
-The Persian Samanid dynasty subsequently conquered it and the area experienced economic success.
 The entire territory was held at various times by Turkic forces, such as the Göktürks, until the conquest by Genghis Khan and the Mongols in 1220.
 Genghis Khan gave the territory to his son Chagatai and the area became the Chagatai Khanate.
 Timur took over the western portion of Turkestan in 1369, and the area became part of the Timurid Empire.
 The eastern portion of Turkestan was also called Moghulistan and continued to be ruled by descendants of Genghis Khan.